safiyat/TermChat/README.md

 TermChat
 ========

-A simple terminal based chat program for users logged into the same machine, using ncurses and shared memory.
+**TermChat** is a simple terminal based chat program for users logged into the same machine, using the curses library and shared-memory IPC.

 ### Pre-requisites